 There were several points during which all the spiritual calm and wisdom we exhibited at first combusted into fiery flames, and the last of those happened at a coffee shop in town.
 The waiter took pity on me, and he asked us if we had the part with us.
 I was avoiding taking it out myself, but had the part number and showed it to him.
 He smiled and said that no one cares about the part numbers here.
 He that if I went to the section of town where I found the initial technician, with the part, someone would have it.

 So I did it.
 I didn't think it would work, but I was at my wits end.
 I took the damn part out, I got in a cab, and I went to the part of town that he mentioned.
 When the cab dropped us off, I looked about 100 meters down the street and saw the initial mechanic that I went to 4 weeks prior.
 The one who said I could not get the part here.

 I was defiant, placed the part firmly on the filthy customer service counter like a winning royal flush, and waited.

 “Ahh, ignition switch,” he said.

-Holy Mary mother of God, I thought.
+Holy Mary sweet mother of Jesus, I thought.

 “Chevrolet 2001?
 Truck?” he asked.